refact0r/monkeytype-themes/README.md

 ## Component Themes

-These are themes that change small parts of monkeytype and CAN BE USED TOGETHER WITH OTHER THEMES.
+These are themes that change small parts of monkeytype and can be used together.

 ### Base
 [Install](https://github.com/refact0r/monkeytype-themes/raw/main/base.user.css)